 Plasma is rich in nutrients and salts.
 These are important in keeping the body alert and functioning properly.
 Losing some of these substances through plasma donation can lead to an electrolyte imbalance.
 This can result in dizziness, fainting, and lightheadedness.

-Fatigue can occur if the body’s levels of nutrients and salts are low.
+Fatigue can occur if the body has low levels of nutrients and salts.
 Fatigue after plasma donation is another common side effect, but it’s usually mild.

 Bruising and discomfort are among the milder and more common side effects of plasma donation.

 When the needle pierces the skin, you may experience a pinching feeling.
-As blood is drawn from your vein, into the tubing, and then into the machine collecting your plasma, you may experience a dull, pulling sensation at the needle site.
+You may also experience a dull, pulling sensation at the needle site as blood is drawn from your vein, into the tubing, and then into the machine collecting your plasma.

 Bruises form when blood flows into soft tissues.
 This can happen when a needle punctures a vein and a small amount of blood leaks out.
 For most people, bruises go away in days or weeks.
 But if you have a bleeding disorder, it may take more time.